Usmanmd009/Adventureworks_project6/README.md

 ### INTRODUCTION

-This report analyzes the Adventure Works 2015,2016,2017 dataset to inform business decisions and drive growth.
-Focusing on sales, customers, and products, our analysis identifies key trends and patterns, providing actionable recommendations to enhance operations, customer engagement, and market expansion.
+This report delivers data-driven insights to drive business growth, focusing on sales, customer, and product analytics.
+Key findings and recommendations enable informed decision-making, operational improvements, enhanced customer experiences, and effective market strategies..
 Tableau  is use for Analysis